Ecology of Floracliff

 Floracliff lies in an area which, according to renowned botanist Lucy Braun, is transitional between Mixed Mesophytic forest to the east and Oak-Hickory forest to the west.
 The overstory of the gorges along Elk Lick Creek is comprised of sugar maple, bitternut hickory, northern red oak, chinkapin oak, white ash, blue ash, shagbark hickory, Ohio buckeye, and others.
 Dominant species in the understory are flowering dogwood, ironwood, spicebush, bladdernut, and pawpaw as well as exotic species such as Amur honeysuckle.
 Most of the upland areas of the preserve, which have been previously logged and farmed, are early to mid-successional forest comprised of eastern red cedar, Osage orange, black cherry, black walnut, white oak, white ash, American elm, and honey locust.
 Chinkapin oaks dating to the 1600s remain on the south-west facing slopes through the sanctuary.
 A limestone outcrop on the uplands provides habitat for Malvastrum hispidum, or hispid false mallow, which is a state threatened species.
 Other species common in the rock outcrop are eastern red cedar, redbud, dwarf hackberry, prickly pear, and false pennyroyal.
 Along the Kentucky River portion of the preserve is a floodplain where silver maple, sycamore, and box elder dominate.

-The various plant communities and aquatic habitats at Floracliff are home to a wide diversity of plants and animals.
+The terrestrial and aquatic habitats at Floracliff are home to a wide diversity of plants and animals.
 Learn more:

 Floracliff’s Old Trees: Rays of Hope for the Inner Bluegrass Region